The Icelandic Hot Dog

 I feel this is the most important part of the blog.

-When you order your hot dog - I can't recommend highly enough to have "One with everything" or as we say in Icelandic: "Ein með öllu".
+When you order your Icelandic hot dog - I can't recommend it highly enough that you have "One with everything".
+Or as we say in Icelandic: "Ein með öllu".

 Every local in Iceland knows that this is the best way to have it.